-The whole idea of being off grid (aside from actually being disconnected from the power grid) is about self sustainability for you and your family.
-It won’t do you much good when you move to your ‘perfect’ off grid homestead, if you can’t pay the bills on your land and home.
+The whole idea of being off grid (aside from actually being disconnected from the power grid) is about self-sustainability.
+It won’t do you much good moving to your ‘perfect’ off grid homestead if you can’t pay the bills on your land and home.
 Figure out a way to purchase or trade for it outright, or build it yourself for free or nearly free, so you own it free and clear.

 Don’t Quit Your Day Job!

 If you don’t have a job, get one!

 Some people might be asking themselves, “Isn’t the reason for living off grid so that you don’t have bills?”
 Sure.
 For some folks.